Read research summaries and State and local examples of specific strategies for State child welfare program managers.

 This issue brief discusses the benefits and challenges of caseload and workload management and describes State management strategies.

-- Find more resources related to workload and caseload management in our Workload/Caseload section and in our Child Welfare Workload Compendium
+- Find more resources related to workload and caseload management in our Caseload and Workload section

 This bulletin for professionals reviews ways to work with families experiencing chronic neglect, including critical elements of successful casework practice, examples of what agencies are doing, and ways agencies can integrate child welfare approaches to chronic neglect with prevention and early intervention efforts.

 - Read more about the different types of neglect, including chronic neglect, on our website.